ACE3202 : Communication and Behaviour Change

 Assessment Rationale And Relationship

-The examination assesses knowledge, critical analysis, written communication and problem-solving skills across all learning outcomes.
+The examination assesses knowledge, critical analysis, written communication and problem-solving skills across the learning outcomes.